Viotomix/alex-resippy-collection/README.md

 1. All steps of the cooking process described in separate numbered sections.
 2. This way everything is in chronological order.
 3. And it's easier to remember where you were at!
+4. These points should be clear, but short, as to not bombard the cook with unnecessary info.
+	-> This is an instruction that should be executed around the same step, but does not belong within it.
+Use this to describe side steps, like setting out water to boil for a different part of the recipe.
+5. Some steps or even ingredients, may have this symbol next to them "\*".
+This shows that there's important info to be found in the addendum about this point.

+**Addendum:**
+- This section is used to list relevant notes and experiences, after having made the recipe.
+- Especially to clarify certain points, which do not directly warrant an edit of the recipe, or are based on preference alone.
+- I'd recommend reading these before cooking to get a feel for which things may be relevant to you.

+Source: \[Link to the original source goes here\]

 ---